aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 Getting started
 ===============

-To create an Aiven for Apache Kafka® Connect service, make sure you have existing Aiven for Apache Kafka® running services in your project.
-If your project doesn't have any Aiven for Apache Kafka services, you must :doc:`create one <../platform/howto/create_new_service>` before attempting to create an Aiven for Apache Kafka Connect service.
+Before creating an Aiven for Apache Kafka® Connect service, ensure that you have existing Aiven for Apache Kafka® services set up in your project.
+If your project does not have any Aiven for Apache Kafka services, you must create one by following the instructions in the :doc:`create new service guide </docs/platform/howto/create_new_service>`.

-To create an Aiven for Apache Kafka® service, log in to the `Aiven Console <https://console.aiven.io>`_ using your email address and password.
-Follow the steps in the :doc:`Getting Started with Aiven for Apache Kafka </docs/products/kafka/getting-started>` section.

 .. _apache_kafka_connect_dedicated_cluster: